Get Out & Play Programs are on hold due to Covid-19

-YSA's Get Out & Play program provides after school activities on early-release days.
-YSA partners with parent volunteers, Basin Recreation, Deer Valley, Park City Mountain, Park City Ice Arena, Utah Olympic Park, White Pine Touring, Young Riders, and The Mine Bouldering Gym to offer affordable programs that give every child the opportunity to try new sports in a safe supervised environment.
+YSA's Get Out & Play program provides after-school activities for your kids on early release days.
+YSA partners with parent volunteers, Basin Recreation, Deer Valley, Find Your Path Utah, Park City Mountain, Park City Ice Arena, Utah Olympic Park, White Pine Touring, Young Riders, and Woodward to offer affordable programs that give every child the opportunity to try new sports in a safe supervised environment.

-Elementary students in 1st through 5th grades can try downhill skiing, snowboarding, cross country skiing, freestyle skiing, freeride, ski jumping, bouldering, mountain biking, figure skating, speed skating, ice hockey and triathlon on early release Fridays.
-Program fees include instruction, transportation from schools to participating venues (except for mountain biking, triathlon, and bouldering) and lift tickets where applicable.
+Elementary students in 1st through 5th can try downhill skiing, snowboarding, cross country skiing, freestyle skiing, freeride snowboarding, ski jumping, mountain biking, figure skating, speed skating, ice hockey, triathlon, camping skills, and indoor action sports.
+Program fees include instruction, transportation from schools to participating venues (except for mountain biking, triathlon, and camping) and lift tickets where applicable.
 Students with financial need are offered fee waivers less a small commitment fee and are provided equipment for use during the program.

-GOAP is a fun introduction to Winter Sports, mountain biking and bouldering in a safe learning environment.
+GOAP is a fun introduction to a variety of sports in a safe learning environment.

 Who is it for?

-Beginner to Intermediate (Advanced levels are not offered due to the many options available through the community).
+Programs are designed for kids with beginner to intermediate skill sets.
+Advanced levels are not offered due to the many options available through other organizations within the community.

-We are lucky to work with all our local resorts, Park City Ice Arena, White Pine Nordic Center, The Mine and Young Riders.
+We are lucky to work with all our local ski/snowboard resorts, Park City Ice Arena, White Pine Nordic Center, Young Riders, and Woodward.

-Cancellations will only be accepted for medical reasons a $25 administration fee will be charged.
+Cancellations are accepted only for medical reasons, and a $25 administration fee will be charged.

 Programs run rain or shine.
 There are no refunds for weather.